 The Captain Albert W. Stevens School in Belfast is a two-story 54,514 SF elementary school designed for 330 students.
 This bright, welcoming K-grade 5 school replaced three small, older schools.
 A key objective was to maintain the close-knit feel of the previous schools while serving a larger student population.
 This was achieved, in part, through a cross-shaped design, connecting classroom wings with shared spaces.

 Two-story classroom wings comprise two legs of the cross.
 Grades K and 1 are on the first floor; grades 2 through 5 are on the second floor.
 The other two legs consist of the school’s gymnasium and cafeteria.
-A two-story library connects the classroom wings, and a two-story lobby entrance with central stair bridging the upper classroom wings complete the center cross.
+A two-story library connects the classroom wings, and a two-story lobby entrance with central stair bridging the upper classroom wings completes the center cross.